-The following logs are explained briefly below.
+The following logs are explained briefly here.
 These logs can be segregated and distributed using the LOCAL 0 through LOCAL 7 facilities, making management of these logs on the external log servers easier.

-- : Logs events generated by the system showing the general activity of the system.
+- System Logs : Logs events generated by the system showing the general activity of the system.

-- : Logs events which indicate the web firewall activity such as allowing, blocking or modifying the incoming requests and responses as defined in the Barracuda Web Application Firewall rules and policies.
+- Web Firewall Logs : Logs events that indicate the web firewall activity such as allowing, blocking, or modifying the incoming requests and responses as defined in the Barracuda Web Application Firewall rules and policies.

-- : Logs events pertaining to traffic activity and various elements of the incoming HTTP request and the responses from the back-end servers.
+- Access Logs : Logs events pertaining to traffic activity and various elements of the incoming HTTP request and the responses from the backend servers.

-- : Logs events pertaining to the auditing events generated by the system including configuration and UI activity by users like admin.
+- Audit Logs : Logs events pertaining to the auditing events generated by the system including configuration and UI activity by users like admin.

-If you have any questions after reading this document, please Barracuda Networks Technical Support.
+If you have any questions after reading this document, please contact Barracuda Networks Technical Support.